farhadafg57/deepseek-clone/README.md

-# DeepSeek Clone
+# Afghani AI

-DeepSeek Clone is a web application designed to provide an interactive chat interface powered by **AI**.
+Afghani AI is a web application designed to provide an interactive chat interface powered by **AI**.
 It allows users to engage in conversations, manage chats, and perform actions like renaming or deleting chats.
 The application is built using modern web technologies such as React, Next.js, and Node.js.

 ## LIVE - DEMO 🌐
 Visit the 👉 [LINK 🔗](https://deepseek-clone-gold.vercel.app)